 Our approach to PE curriculum coverage is based on the Cambridgeshire scheme of work for Physical Education.
 In addition to the class teachers, we are also fortunate to have specialist teachers work with the children for dance, swimming and some other aspects of their learning.

-We teach RSE through different aspects of the curriculum.
-While we carry out the main RSE teaching in our Personal, Social and Health Education (PSHE) curriculum, we also teach some RSE through other subject areas (for example, science and PE).
+We teach RSHE through different aspects of the curriculum.
+While we carry out the main RSHE teaching in discrete lessons, we also teach some RSHE through other subject areas (for example, science and PE).

 In Key Stage 1, we teach children about how animals, including humans, move, feed, grow and reproduce and we also teach them about the main parts of the body.
 Children learn to appreciate the differences between people and how to show respect for each other.